5

 Most Popular In CT

-Any student who is interested in instructional media design needs to take a look at University of Saint Joseph.
-Located in the large suburb of West Hartford, USJ is a private not-for-profit university with a small student population.
-This university ranks 10th out of 28 schools for overall quality in the state of Connecticut.
+Any student who is interested in instructional media design has to check out University of Saint Joseph.
+Located in the suburb of West Hartford, USJ is a private not-for-profit university with a small student population.
+This university ranks 10th out of 28 colleges for overall quality in the state of Connecticut.

-There were about 12 instructional media design students who graduated with this degree at CCSU in the most recent data year.
-Students who receive their degree from the instructional media program make about $57,335 in the first couple years of their career.
+There were about 7 instructional media design students who graduated with this degree at CCSU in the most recent year we have data available.
+Graduates who receive their degree from the instructional media program make around $57,335 for their early career.

 More information about a degree in instructional media design from Central Connecticut State University